lwig-wg/protocol-comparison/draft-ietf-lwig-security-protocol-comparison.md

 Using PSK authentication instead of ed25519 add 1 byte (psk identifier) to flight #1 and removes 69 bytes from flight #2 and #3.

+Using Connection ID adds 1 byte to flight #1 and #3, and 2 bytes to flight #2.

 ## EDHOC

 This section gives an estimate of the message sizes of EDHOC {{I-D.ietf-lake-edhoc}} authenticated with static Diffie-Hellman keys and where the static Diffie-Hellman are identified with a key identifier (kid).
 All examples are given in CBOR diagnostic notation and hexadecimal, and are based on the test vectors in Section 4 of {{I-D.ietf-lake-traces}}.